 Meanwhile, raster images are pixel-based, which makes them resolution-dependent.
 It means raster images lose quality, becoming blurry or pixelated when resized.
 Image file formats in the raster category include JPEG, PNG, GIF, and RAW.

 Let’s take a look at the most common file formats that work well on nearly all browsers and can be edited on most image editing software.

 Notably the most popular image file format, JPEGs, are supported by nearly all devices and operating systems.
 Since JPEG images are relatively small, they don’t slow down web page load times and are quicker to upload or transfer.

-JPEG files are also excellent at preserving color.
+Both baseline and progressive JPEG files are also excellent at preserving color.
 However, since JPEGs use lossy compression, the smaller the file size, the lower the image quality.
 It is because each time a JPEG format is edited, it eliminates more data.

 Therefore, this format won’t work well on images that require continuous adjustments and contain text – it’ll be difficult to read it after reducing the file size.

 GIF files are 8-bit images that display a maximum of 256 colors.
 This means that GIF images are not as sharp in quality as other raster formats.
 Even though GIFs are not the right format for higher-quality images with a wide range of colors, they support transparency, simple line drawings and text, and produce small file sizes.